l1m-io/l1m/README.md

 - **⚡ Caching:** Built-in caching, with `x-cache-ttl` (seconds) header to use l1m.io as a cache for your LLM requests
 - **🔓 Open Source:** Open-source, no vendor lock-in.
 Or use the hosted version with free-tier and high availability
 - **🔒 Privacy First:** We don't store your data, unless you use the `x-cache-ttl` header
+- **⚡️ Works Locally:** Use l1m locally with Ollama or any other OpenAI compatible model provider

 ## 🚀 Quick Start